-Funding will be used to pilot and test their flexible working features (e.g. part-time workers) and gain feedback with 20 schools in England.
+Funding will be used to pilot and test the flexible working features (e.g. part-time workers) and gain feedback with 20 schools in England.
 The findings will be disseminated in the sector.

 Pobble is an online platform that supports the teaching of writing in English classes, currently in primary schools.
-Pobble store, publish and share examples of children’s handwritten work, and has a bank of resources for teachers and students.
+Pobble stores, publishes and shares examples of children’s handwritten work, and has a bank of resources for teachers and students.